I Make Kefir - What's Your superpower?

 Kefir can be made with many different kinds of milk, be it non-dairy or dairy milk.
 It differs in calories and nutritional differences depending on which type of milk you use.
 Kefir is far superior to regular milk.
 Fermentation is the alchemy of milk.
-It chemically breaks down milk with its abundance of bacteria and yeasts and converts the carbohydrates in the milk to lactic acid, leaving the milk with almost no lactose.
-It preserves the vitamins and minerals and increases C and B vitamins.
+It chemically breaks down milk with its abundance of bacteria and yeasts and converts the carbohydrates in the milk to lactic acid, leaving the milk with almost no lactose (99.9 % lactose-free).
+The lactic acid does have a small number of calories.
+The content of lactic acid is 0.7–1% of the finished product depending on fermentation time.
+Fermentation preserves the vitamins and minerals and increases C and B vitamins.
 It will help your digestion, boost your immune system, and give you loads of energy.
-Milk is demonized by many, and while milk has lost a lot of its nutritional benefits when we pasteurized and homogenized it, kefir transforms the milk into a healthy food that not only healed me but has healed thousands of others.
+Milk is demonized by many, and while milk has lost a lot of its nutritional benefits when it is pasteurized and homogenized, kefir transforms the milk into the healthy food that not only healed me but has healed thousands of others.
 It feels like a miracle to me.
 The process of fermentation is a gift to us all and it can heal and make us well.
 Make these microbes your friends and let them transform your foods into superfoods.
 Everybody can enjoy the benefits which is another reason I encourage you to make it a part of your life.

-To make fermented foods such as yogurt, and kefir, and other fermented foods the milk is inoculated with the lactic acid bacteria.
-These bacteria use up almost all the milk sugar called “lactose”, and convert it into lactic acid.
+To make fermented foods (such as yogurt, kefir, and other fermented foods) the milk is inoculated with the lactic acid bacteria.
+These bacteria use up almost all the milk sugar called “lactose” and convert it into lactic acid.
 It is this lactic acid which curds the milk and gives that sour taste to the product.
-So the milk sugars that the government thinks is still in the product, are actually gone, it’s been converted by these lactose loving bacteria.
+So the milk sugars that the government thinks is still in the product are actually gone.
+It’s been converted by these lactose loving bacteria.
 Since these bacteria have “eaten” most of the milk sugar by the time you buy it (or make it yourself) there are not many carbohydrates left.
 It is the lactic acid which is counted as carbohydrates.

 Microbes Eat The Sugars